mahmoudnabil/ASTD/README.md

 ===============================================

 This dataset contains over 10k Arabic sentiment tweets classified into four classes subjective positive, subjective negative, subjective mixed, and objective.
-Also some baseline sentiment analysis experiments are supported with the dataser
+Two sets of baseline sentiment analysis experiments are supported with the dataset.

 Contents:
 ---------